All Episodes

 There are several members that are either affiliated with the Muslim Brotherhood.

-You have Salam Al Maryadi, he's the president of the Muslim Public Affairs Council, Muslim Brotherhood Front Group, and this guy said Jews are behind 9-11.
+He's the president of the Muslim Public Affairs Council, Muslim Brotherhood Front Group.

-And it and it um it actually ratifies their agenda, the left wing agenda, to go after gun owners, to go after quote unquote right wing terrorists, uh you know, people like Sean Hannity as uh DHS uh Secretary Jay Johnson was talking about this week.
+it goes a step further and it actually ratifies their agenda, the left-wing agenda, to go after gun owners, to go after quote-unquote right-wing terrorists, people like Sean Hannity, as DHS Secretary Jay Johnson was talking about this week.

-So I mean, this is a very insidious agenda, but we don't have a Republican Party standing up to it.
+So, I mean, this is a very insidious agenda, but we don't have a Republican Party standing up to it.

-Well, we don't have a Republican Party that has a backbone, they're weak and they're timid, uh, as I have stated repeatedly.
+Well, we don't have a Republican Party that has a backbone.

-Uh, but women can't drive.
+But women can't drive.

 Women need permission to go to work or to travel.